Troth Bylaws v. 4.0

 The medium for High Rede Elections shall be determined by the Rede.
 A medium can included mail, email, or other appropriate means.
 The Corporation shall not be required to provide notice of or hold an annual meeting of the members for purposes of voting.
 In the election of members of the High Rede, members may not cumulate their votes by casting more than one vote for a single candidate.
 Any member wishing to vote by proxy must sign and date his/her proxy authorizing another Full Member to vote in his/her stead not more than 60 nor less than 10 days prior to the date on which ballots must be received by the Corporation.
 The signed and dated original of the proxy must accompany any ballot sent to the Corporation which is cast under authority of such proxy.

-The members of the High Rede shall meet at least quarterly via electronic mail, conference call, or face-to-face meetings to conduct Corporate business.
+The members of the High Rede shall meet at least quarterly via face-to-face meetings or any medium appropriate to conduct Corporate business.
 At the end of each quarter, the Scribe shall prepare and submit to the Rede a summary of decisions and policies approved by the High Rede.
 This report shall be considered the official minutes of the administration, be published in the operating journal, and made available to all Corporate members.

 An annual gathering of the Corporation, designated as "Trothmoot," shall be held during the month of June at a site agreed upon by an act of the High Rede.
 Attending this gathering shall be a requirement of all High Rede members.
 At this meeting, the High Rede members shall meet privately among themselves, and shall hold a business meeting open to all attendees of the gathering, where they shall report to the membership on the state of the Corporation, and where policies and procedures may be proposed and discussed.